-Skipper Danny Murphy’s deflected long-range drive in stoppage time saved Fulham’s blushes and knocked Coca-Cola League One Leicester out of the Carling Cup after they had fought back to lead 2-1 early in the second half.
+Skipper Danny Murphy’s deflected long-range drive in stoppage time saved Fulham’s blushes and knocked League One Leicester out of the League Cup, but it was a very close run thing.
+The Foxes could count themselves unfortunate not to have got to extra time having come from behind to lead 2-1 shortly after half time.

 Bobby Zamora’s determination helped carve out a chance from a long ball by impressive newcomer Fredrik Stoor, but although the Premier League side had the edge, League One Leicester gave a good account of themselves.

-Craven Cottage was, however, less than half full – despite reduced admission prices and Leicester bringing a fair contingent of around 2,000 fans from the midlands.
+Craven Cottage was, however, less than half full – despite reduced admission prices and Leicester bringing a fair contingent of around 2,000 fans from the Midlands.
+The visitors were far from overawed by facing Premier League opponents and played their part in what became a gloriously end-to-end Cup draw.
+Matty Fryatt did well to step up Steve Howard and the big forward stung the palms of Mark Schwarzer from the edge of the area.

 Fulham replied through Bobby Zamora, who burst into action, unleashing a low drive that flew just wide.
 Then Danny Murphy fed Jimmy Bullard, whose snap-shot was deflected for a corner.